AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    >[!NOTE]
    >
-   >The `include` directive must point to the sample nginx configuration file in your Magento installation directory.
+   >The `include` directive must point to the sample nginx configuration file in your installation directory.

 1. Replace `www.magento-dev.com` with your domain name.
 This must match the base URL you specified when installing Magento.